 The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

-Signs Of Kidney Failure Urine
+Signs Of Kidney Failure Mayo Clinic

 Your kidneys also regulate electrolytes, maintain the acid-base balance, and keep your levels of salt, potassium and phosphorus in check.
 By maintaining the salt and water balance, and producing the enzyme renin, they help regulate your blood pressure.
 The kidneys also produce hormones that help make red blood cells, as well as an active form of vitamin D needed for the health of your bones.